nightroman/FarNet/PowerShellFar/README.md

     Any command returning file paths or file system items.
     Missing paths and directory paths or items are ignored.

+    If the text starts with `*` then it is translated as `"Get-ChildItem . -Force -Recurse -Include $text"`

 - All text

     Tells to read and process files as whole strings, not lines.
-In this case the options `Multiline` and `Singleline` may be useful as well.
-Results are processed in the same way but found matches are not selected in the editor, only the caret is set at the match.
+In this case options `Multiline` and `Singleline` may be useful.
+Found matches are not selected in the editor, just the caret set to starts.

 ***
 **Result panel keys**